Our beloved pets are likely to have accidents from time to time. Especially if you’re toilet training a puppy or caring for an elderly pet.

 Enzymatic cleaners can break down organic matter like urine, blood, and sweat.
 They are often used to disinfect medical equipment contaminated by bodily fluids.

-Most surfaces, including hardwood flooring, are safe to use with enzymatic cleaners.
-Still, it’s best to test any new cleaning product on a small inconspicuous area before use.
+Most surfaces, including hardwood flooring, are safe to use with an enzyme-based cleaner.
+Still, testing any new cleaning product on a small inconspicuous area before use is best.

-You can make your own DIY enzymatic cleaner at home.
-Bear in mind that it needs to ferment to be effective, so it will take a month to make.
+As mentioned earlier, you can make your own DIY enzymatic cleaner at home.
+Bear in mind that it needs to ferment to be effective, so it will take a month to complete.

 To make DIY enzymatic cleaner, you’ll need an old soda bottle, sugar, yeast, citrus peel, and water.